PX4/PX4-user_guide/en/flight_modes/position_mc.md

 ### Position Loss/Safety

 Position mode is dependent on having an acceptable position estimate.
-If the estimage falls below acceptable levels, for example due to GPS loss, this may trigger a [Position (GPS) Loss Failsafe](../config/safety.md#position-gps-loss-failsafe).
+If the estimate falls below acceptable levels, for example due to GPS loss, this may trigger a [Position (GPS) Loss Failsafe](../config/safety.md#position-gps-loss-failsafe).
 Depending on configuration, whether you have a remote control, and whether there is an adequate altitude estimate, PX4 may switch to altitude mode, manual mode, land mode or terminate.